 - 55-gallons of frozen single strength juice can be crushed in approximately four minutes

 - 5-gallon pail of frozen pulp can be processed in approximately two minutes with this equipment.

 A versatile machine that quickly reduces frozen product for further processing

 Using a chopper/blender is an affordable way to reduce the space from frozen drums sitting around waiting to defrost, reduces the amount of time it takes from get the product from frozen to a usable state, and reduces electricity cost from product sitting in a refrigerator or chiller.
 JBT provides both a free-standing chopper/blender and a READYGo skid mounted version that includes all the critical elements needed on a single convenient skid.
+For smaller and specialty operations, JBT offers a smaller version, the Chopper/Blender SE.
 Our options allow you to easily adapt and grow your processing capabilities based on your business needs.
 You can learn more about the JBT Chopper/Blender here and the READYGo™ CHOPPER/BLENDER here.